Tips and inspiration

 How long should my job advert be?

-Jobseekers spend approximately 30 seconds reviewing a job post so it’s crucial that you get to the point quickly.
+Jobseekers spend on average just over 1 minute reviewing a job post, so it’s crucial that you get to the point quickly.

-It’s also worth remembering that many jobseekers will view job adverts on their mobile devices, so shorter posts will work better.
+It’s also worth remembering that many jobseekers will view job adverts on their mobile devices, so bear this in mind.
+It’s a good idea to break down larger chunks of text using bullet pointed lists where possible.

 When is the best time to post a job?